uswds/uswds-site/pages/style/typescale.md

   href: '#utility-mixins'
 ---

 The USWDS typescale is designed to display type at a consistent size regardless of the typeface.
-Project themes use a nine-step scale drawn from a 21-step common scale.
+Project themes use a nine-step scale drawn from a 21-step system scale.
 These typescale values are the only values we use to build official components.
 Any components we accept back into the system need to be built with this typescale.

 Font size is output in `rem`.
 If you have `$theme-respect-user-font-size` set to `true` in your theme settings, the root font size is set to `100%` and typescale is calculated based on `16px`.
 If `$theme-respect-user-font-size` set to `false`, the root font size is set to the value of `$theme-root-font-size` and typescale is calculated based on that root.